Vic Ash Hardwood

 Due to its low to moderate durability, the timbers are best suited for interior structural or decorative applications.
 They are also very easy to work, cut, drill and fabricate engineered connections with.
 Being a sustainable material and readily available makes this a great way to bring warmth and beauty into any design.

-Vicbeam have supplied GL18 Vic Ash Hardwood to a range of structural and decorative projects such as the Wonderland Trusses, Croft house, San Clemente portals and the Phillip Island Penguin Parade.
+Vicbeam have supplied GL18 Vic Ash Hardwood to a range of structural and decorative projects such as the Wonderland Trusses, St Andrew Beach House, San Clemente portals and the Phillip Island Penguin Parade.
 These are just some of the major projects which involved complex timber fabrication, engineering and installation.

 The range of Vicbeam’s past projects is a testament to the versatility of using GL18 Vic Ash Hardwood for any kind of project.